SchoolOfCode/project-guidelines/README.md

 - The final project is up to you, so brainstorm as a team options
 - Our requirements are that you focus the idea and development on a real-world problem and put users at the centre of your project
+- Remember, anything is possible with the skills you have and the new skills you can very quickly learn.
+We think you should centre your solution on a full stack solution (front-end and supporting API) like we've learned to create in engineering teams over the past 16 weeks.
+However, the overall project could have  many different features and services that ccome together to make up the solution.
+Possibilites include:
+  - Web Apps
+  - APIs
+  - Websites
+  - Developer Tools
+  - Desktop Apps
+  - Mobile Apps
+  - Virtual Reality
+  - Augmented Reality
+  - Voice App
+  - anything you can think of...

+JavaScript and React can be used for almost all of the above, so you don't necessarily have to even pick up a new language to achieve a variety of outcomes.

 ## Understand the problem: Part 1